Smith-Pad/subjects/README.md

 routes.py is a file that is used for dynamic reasons:

 - generating new subject generations
-- generating new subject generations in lessons
+- generating new subject generations in lessons topics

 ## Terminalogy Q&A